QuickBooks Blog

 10. Create sales funnels

 Build a sales funnel.
 If you have a buying customer, you have one that is ripe for purchasing, meaning they’ve already proven that they like your brand and product.
 So why not draw them in with more of your additional offerings?
-This is where a sales funnel comes into play.
 A sales funnel:

-1. Takes your customer on a journey of your additional products
+• Takes your customer on a journey into your additional products

-3. Hooks them with a bundling offer like an accessory for your product
+• Hooks them with a bundling offer, like an accessory for your product

-4. Offers them the opportunity to add additional items to their current purchase
+• Offers customers the opportunity to add additional items to their current purchase, which often leads to a larger sale

 11. Reward longtime customers